jaohara/it115-team1-site/src/index.md

 {% import "components.njk" as ui%}

 # Team 1 Project
 This is the page for the IT115 Team 1 Project.

-# Hey, John!
-You're going to run into issues with relative links - there was a note in [that first blog post](https://www.rockyourcode.com/how-to-deploy-eleventy-to-github-pages-with-github-actions/) you found that mentioned fixing this issue via `pathPrefix`.
-Look into this.
+It is created using the [11ty static site generator](https://www.11ty.dev/) in tandem with [GitHub  Actions](https://github.com/features/actions) to build and deploy the generated static page.

 ## Sub-Pages
 The following pages also exist for each group member: